-Fifteen minutes before it was time to leave for school yesterday, the toddler decided that she needed some make-up to “look pretty” for her teachers.
-Immediately after cleaning that up, with repeated face-palms for not getting a picture first, I wached her help herself to an open Gatorade bottle in the fridge and dribble half of it down her shirt.
+Fifteen minutes before it was time to leave for school yesterday, my daughter decided that she needed some make-up to “look pretty” for her teachers.
+Immediately after cleaning that up, with repeated face-palms for not getting a picture first, I watched her help herself to an open Gatorade bottle in the fridge and dribble half of it down her shirt.

 Alaina likes to dress herself when she wakes up in the morning.
 These are very rarely the same outfits that she ultimately is taken into public wearing.
 Picking out her clothes for school can sometimes be a fairly time consuming process, partly because she seems to be outgrowing her clothes at an alarming rate, and partly because compromising with a three year old independent diva isn’t achieved quickly.
 These things take time and careful consideration.

 Her mind was set on a Hello Kitty skirt.
 There was no going back from that, so there ensued a frantic search for a solid color T-shirt.
 Here in New England we skipped spring this year, jumping from 40 to 70 degrees in the past week.
 Her summer clothes are neither sorted or easily accessible.
 After throwing a handful of size 4 shirts around her room, I gave up, found a thin long sleeve shirt, and off we went.
 This was the final result:

 Raise your hand if your first thought after seeing that picture was “what kind of dumbass dad would dress his little girl like that in 70 degree weather?”

 If your hand is up, raise the other one if you would have TOLD the daddy picking his kid up that you felt that way.

 Anybody with two hands in the air is now invited to wave them around, do the hokey-pokey, and feel free to browse some of the older posts in my archives.
 You may not like the rest of this one.